-Buildings, structures and parts thereof shall be repaired in compliance with Section R501.4 and this section.
+Buildings, structures and parts thereof shall be repaired in compliance with Section R501.43 and this section.
 Work on nondamaged components necessary for the required repair of damaged components shall be considered part of the repair and shall not be subject to the requirements for alterations in this chapter.
-Routine maintenance required by Section R501.4, ordinary repairs exempt from permit, and abatement of wear due to normal service conditions shall not be subject to the requirements for repairs in this section and are exempt from meeting RBES requirements.
+Routine maintenance required by Section R501.43, ordinary repairs exempt from permit, and abatement of wear due to normal service conditions shall not be subject to the requirements.